binipringle/intro-to-dh/_texts/2-version-control.md

 	Initialized empty Git repository in /home/bini/projects/git-practice/.git/

 Now Git is tracking our directory.
 But before that's useful, we'll have to create a text file for Git to track.
-For this session, the file we'll track will be a  journal — we'll create that next.
+For this session, the file we'll track will be a  journal — we'll create that next, using Markdown.

+## What is Markdown?

+Markdown is a markup language for formatting text.
+Unlike HTML, markdown is designed to be human-readable, which makes it much easier to learn than other computer languages.
+Since markdown is plain text, it's more sustainable and accessible than formats like .docx.

 ## Writing a journal entry with Markdown